dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-AlexNet and ResNet architectures.md

 tensor([[[49., 41.],
          [41., 36.]]])
 ```
-Note how MaxPool2d in this particular case found the max of the 2x2 kernel in the 4x4 tensor.
+Note how MaxPool2d in this particular case found the max 2x2 kernel values inside 4x4 tensor.
-Note how we used max pooling because max operation will sharpen the edges.
-If you of our 4x4 tensor as the image max pooling will in this case reduce the size of the image and sharpen the edges.

-In opposite the average pooling operation would soften the edges, but usually this is not what we want, as we would like to show our features, edges, shapes, etc.

-# How to improve the AlexNet?
+Max pooling operation will create new shorter image with sharp edges, (extracted features).

+In we would use average pooling that would soften the edges (less invasive features extraction).

 If we would increase the number of convolution layers in AlexNet, it would be much harder to train.
 We needed to improve the architecute in order to bring more convolution layers.

 # ResNet

 ResNet blew people's mind in 2015.
-ResNet has many more Conv2d layers and even the simple ResNet18 has 20 Conv2d.
-The existance of Conv2d layers in carefully planned architectures brings deep the neural network and automatically improves the capabilities.
+ResNet is capable of bringing almost "unlimited" number of conv layers.
+ResNet18 has 18+2 Conv2d layers, but there are resnet with 34, 50, 101 and even 152 layers.

+The more Conv2d layers improves the CNN capacity and learning abilities.

-Here is the ResNet architecture:
+Here is the ResNet18 architecture:
 ```
 ResNet(
   (conv1): Conv2d(3, 64, kernel_size=(7, 7), stride=(2, 2), padding=(3, 3), bias=False)